βI donβt know anything!”

 How many colleges are enough to apply to?
 This depends on the student.

-The Common App limits a student to keeping 20 applications open at a time in their profile.
+The Common App limits students to keeping 20 applications open at a time in their profile.

-And FAFSA allows you to send your information to ten schools at a time.
+And FAFSA allows you to send your information to ten schools simultaneously.

-After they’re received by the school, you can delete schools and add more on both the Common app and FAFSA.
+After the school receives them, you can delete schools and add more on the Common App and FAFSA.

 My oldest applied to seven colleges.
 My next applied to (I think) 11.

-Many will offer a code which waives the application fee simply because you asked, which can save a lot of money.
+Many will offer a code that waives the application fee simply because you asked, which can save a lot of money.

 As you can see, there is SO much to learn and know when it comes to the college admissions process.

-Digest this for now, because it isn’t even the half of what you need to know.
+Digest this for now because it isn’t even half of what you need to know.

 _______